 Autism Together collect and process personal data relating to job applicants as part of our recruitment process.
 We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.
 Autism Together respects the privacy of its job applicants.

 It is important that you read this Privacy Notice carefully before you fill out your job application form.

 Who we are?

-Autism Together provide services for individuals with autism and their families including residential, vocational, supported living, respite and work.
+Autism Together provide services for individuals with autism including registered residential care, domiciliary care, vocational day services, supported living, respite and work placements.

 What information do we collect?

 We collect and process a range of information about you.
-This includes what you provide on your application form and during the recruitment process such as:
+This includes what you provide on your application form, during the recruitment process and at interview such as: